 Reasonable Suspicion vs. Probable Cause in Arizona DUI Cases

-In order to understand how, when, and why the police gather evidence in DUI cases, it is first necessary to understand the difference between “reasonable suspicion” and “probable cause.”
+To understand how, when, and why the police gather evidence in DUI cases, it is first necessary to understand the difference between “reasonable suspicion” and “probable cause.”

 Reasonable suspicion is a significantly lower standard than probable cause.
-In other words, the police do not need to have nearly as much evidence to pull you over as they do in order to arrest you.
+In other words, the police do not need to have nearly as much evidence to pull you over as they do to arrest you.
 This makes sense—the police should need to have more information to arrest you than to pull you over—and it is a fundamental distinction that comes into play in many DUI cases in Arizona.

 Evidence that Can Be Used to Establish Probable Cause for a DUI Arrest

-The more you talk to the officer, the more opportunity he or she has to gather the evidence he or she needs in order to establish probable cause for a DUI arrest.
+The more you talk to the officer, the more opportunity he or she has to gather the evidence he or she needs to establish probable cause for a DUI arrest.
 This includes evidence such as: